-What is Behçet’s disease?
+What is Behçet’s?

 This system, which normally protects the body against infections by producing controlled inflammation, becomes over-active and produces unpredictable outbreaks of unwanted and exaggerated inflammation.
 This extra inflammation affects blood vessels, usually the small ones.
 As a result symptoms occur wherever there is a patch of inflammation; this can be anywhere where there is a blood supply.

-Although Behçet’s disease is incurable at present, incurable does not mean untreatable.
+Although Behçet’s is incurable at present, incurable does not mean untreatable.
 There are several ways in which the immune system can be suppressed to an appropriate level to reduce the extra inflammation, and this suppresses the symptoms.

-- BSS factsheets All the factsheets listed are available free of charge from the Society, and many can be downloaded here.
+- BSS Factsheets All the factsheets listed are available free of charge from the Society, and many can be downloaded here.